BriantAnthony/hwth-2022-mmwallet-integration/README.md

 This project is a guided walkthrough on how to integrate MetaMask into an existing application, bootstraped from create-react-app.
 These same steps should work on any react-based codebase.

+**Note: For the maximum benefit, please try not to clone this repo before completing the tutorial below.**

 ## Pre-requisites

 In order to proceed, you need to: